jrester/wepwawet/README.md

 A simple tool for routing traffic over VPNs using policies.
 Following policies are currently supported:

 * **user** - Route traffic based on the user ID.
-* **netns** - Route traffic base on the network namespace (base for other policies).
 * **process** - Route only traffic of a specific process.

-> Note: this project is currently work in progress and only stable in default environments.
-If you have an esoteric network configuration you might encounter issues.

 # Install